OblivionUFF/Pubg-Teamdeath-Match/README.md

   - Inventry System (Weapons are near your spawn area) Thanks to CaioTJF!
   - Maximum of 8 players can be in a team (4 in blue and 4 in red).
 Automatic Team Setting!
   - Team which achieve the MAX_OBJECTIVE first, wins the match!
+  - Weapons are created around each team base and will be available until the time runs out!
+(More amount of weapons added for each item)
 Credits:
 a_samp // Credits to SA-MP Team ,
 streamer // Credits to Incognito ,